domenico88/orders_web/README.md

 If you want to run it in production mode you can install "serve" npm install serve -g and then you can use "npm run build" and "serve -s build" to start the application.

-In DEV mode youn can notice that maybe the app will slow down when you're adding more items.
+In DEV mode you can notice that  the app will slow down when you're adding more items.
 This is due to a Formik bug with Material UI library.

 Anyway this won't be a problem in production mode where there won't be slowdowns.